High Fiber Super Crackers

 How to Enjoy Them

-Crumble over salads for crunch and healthy fats.
+Crumble over salads for added crunch and healthy fats

-Add to your seed-cycling rotation for an easy fiber boost.
+Add into your seed-cycling routine for an easy daily fibre boost

 We’re playing the long game.
 Small changes.
 Big outcomes.
 Real health.